lnbits/lnbits/docs/guide/extension-install.md

 ![image](https://user-images.githubusercontent.com/2951406/213648543-6c5c8cae-3bf4-447f-8499-344cac61c566.png)

 > **Note**
 > An extension can be listed in more that one repository.
-The admin user must select which repository it wants to installed from.
+The admin user must select which repository it wants to install from.

+Select the version to be installed (usually the last one) and click `Install`.
+One can also check the `Release Notes` first.

+> **Note**:
+>
+> For Github repository: the order of the releases is the one in the GitHub releases page
+>
+> For Explicit Release: the order of the releases is the one in the "extensions" object

 ## Manifest File